wavexx/python-bond/README.rst

 functions* as if they were local.

-And since the evaluation is performed through a persistent co-process, you can actually spawn remote interpreters as if they were local!
+And since the evaluation is performed through a persistent co-process, you can actually spawn remote interpreters as if they were running locally!

 A simple  example